Jump to content

 Ultimate Spider-man (cartoon)

-Eternal Xtreme
+Eternal EX

 Honestly I'm kinda surprised no one made a topic about this yet.